Janani-harshu/Janani-harshu/README.md

 - 👀 Coding is fun!
 But there's a lot more to explore though :)
 Always excited to learn Machine Learning, Deep Learning algorithms, digital twin, wearables, gaming, AR/VR etc. especially for improving patient's life & shaping the future of healthcare.
-- 🌱 I have started with intensive ML training program...
+- 🌱 I have started with python, game development, intensive ML training program...
 I will share my learnings, projects I worked on in my repos soon!!
 (Hope this helps for beginners like me)

 Btw I am new to git too!
 Lol